 Police found Brown and Goldman’s bodies just after midnight on June 13.
 Their bodies lay in the narrow passageway that stretched between Brown’s front steps and the front gate.
-Brown was stabbed a total of 12 times, with the fatal wound nearly severing her neck, while Goldman received 20 blows altogether.
-The medical examiner’s report notes that these wounds were consistent with an attack by a strong, large, man.
+Brown was stabbed 12 times, with the fatal wound nearly severing her neck, while Goldman received 20 blows altogether.
+The medical examiner’s report notes that these wounds were consistent with an attack by a strong, large man.

-This description clearly fit that of Brown’s ex-husband.
+This description clearly fits that of Brown’s ex-husband.
 While the couple had been together since Nicole was only 18, their marriage in 1985 had proven to be a tempestuous one.
 The pair fought, and Simpson was controlling and sometimes abusive.
 In 1989 police responded to Brown’s 911 call and found her beaten and bloodied.
 Simpson pleaded no contest to spousal abuse, and Brown filed for divorce in 1992, later moving to a condo in the same Brentwood neighborhood.
-Though the couple tried to reconcile several times, their on again, off again cycle continued up until the murder.
+Though the couple tried to reconcile several times, their on-again, off-again cycle continued until the murder.

-While many of the tabloids claimed Goldman was Brown’s boyfriend in order to further sensationalize the case, this was not true, and Goldman’s death that night seems to have been an incredibly unfortunate case of being in the wrong place at the wrong time.
-While Brown and Simpson had both casually dated other people since their separation, Brown and Goldman were just friends.
-It was a coincidence that on the night of the murder, Brown had eaten dinner at the restaurant where Goldman worked with her mother, and that her mother had forgotten her glasses.
-She called and asked him to drop them off on his way home, which is what brought him to Brown’s that night.
+While many of the tabloids claimed Goldman was Brown’s boyfriend to sensationalize the case further, this was not true, and Goldman’s death that night seems to have been an incredibly unfortunate case of being in the wrong place at the wrong time.
+It was a coincidence that on the night of the murder, Brown had eaten dinner at the restaurant where Goldman worked with her mother and that her mother had forgotten her glasses.
+She called and asked him to drop them off on his way home, which brought him to Brown’s that night.

 After police identified Nicole Brown, they drove to Simpson’s estate to notify him of his ex-wife’s death.
-Upon arrival, however, they noticed blood smears on Simpson’s vehicle and during a search a bloody glove was found on the property.
+However, upon arrival, they noticed blood smears on Simpson’s vehicle, and during a search, a bloody glove was found on the property.
 Simpson had conveniently boarded a late flight to Chicago that night and was not home.